mukulmajmudar/modelle/README.md

-# Modelle: Intuitive, Minimal JavaScript UI Framework
+# Modelle: JavaScript View-Controller Library

 ## Why?
-Few JavaScript frameworks allow clean separation of view and control logic concerns in accordance with the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
-Most frameworks are designed around the concept of a JavaScript class that represents the view, with control logic embedded in the same class.
+Few JavaScript MVC libraries or frameworks allow true separation of view and control logic concerns in accordance with the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
+Most are designed around the concept of a JavaScript class that represents the view, with control logic embedded in the same class.
 But this adds an unnecessary layer of abstraction, when there already exists a standardized JavaScript abstraction for the view: the HTML element.
-What is typically called "view" in JavaScript frameworks is actually all control logic.
+What is typically called "view" in other JavaScript frameworks is actually all control logic.
 This misconception is the reason why web UI development has been so framework-dependent, unintuitive, and difficult to maintain.

 In web-based user interfaces, the view is already modeled by the HTML element, and should not be modeled again as a JavaScript class.
-JavaScript code that builds the view, maps data to/from it, and handles user interaction is control logic, with a [separate concern](https://en.wikipedia.org/wiki/Separation_of_concerns) than that of the view.
+JavaScript code that builds the view, maps data to/from it, and handles user interaction is functional control logic, with a [separate concern](https://en.wikipedia.org/wiki/Separation_of_concerns) than that of the view.

-Modelle is a simple framework that allows and encourages you to maintain clean separation between views and control logic, bringing clarity and agility to web-based user interface design.
+Modelle is a simple library that allows and encourages you to maintain clean separation between views and control logic, bringing clarity to web-based user interface design.

 ## How Modelle UI Components Work
-Modelle does not reinvent the wheel or introduce new syntax, but rather facilitates precision and simplicity in standard JavaScript, HTML, and CSS.
+Modelle provides a method of implementing the view and controller parts of the MVC paradigm.
+It does not reinvent the wheel or introduce new syntax, but rather facilitates precision and simplicity in ordinary JavaScript, HTML, and CSS.

 For each UI component, you create two files: `view.html` and `control.js`.
 The `control.js` contains a function called `createView()`, where you:
 1. Call the library function `modelle.createView(options)` to create the HTML element and bind event listeners declaratively.